-In New York City, in June 1969, a group of LGBTQ+ individuals bravely stood up against harassment and oppression from the police.
+In New York City, in June 1969, a group of LGBTQ+ individuals, led by trans women of color Marsha P. Johnson and Sylvia Rivera, bravely stood up against harassment and oppression from the police.
 This soon became known as the Stonewall Riots, which were the spark that started the gay rights movement.